rjl-websites/americastapestry/content/exhibition/_index.md

 ---
 title: Exhibition
+description: |
+  Upon completion, the 13 tapestries will be displayed at a number of historically significant venues throughout the East Coast.
 ---

-**Upon completion, the 13 tapestries will be displayed at a number of historically significant venues throughout the East Coast.**

 ## Summer 2026